PopescuAndrian/Lab.3_TI-221_PopescuA-Building_a_Video_Pipeline_with_Kafka_and_S3/README.txt

 --- NOTE ---

 I left the videos in the folders as proof of what I wrote above but it seems I cannot push with git the videos as I reached the max file size, so I had to delete them.
-Same with New Node.js Project(package.json) and Installed Required Node Packages.
-If you need the New Node.js Project and Install Required Node Packages the run the below commands in Visual Studio terminal:

-For New Node.js Project run the following commands in Visual Studio terminal --> npm init -y For Install Required Node Packages run the following commands in Visual Studio terminal --> npm install kafkajs fluent-ffmpeg @types/node
+Also, take in mind that the encoding of the videos might take a while, so if you dont see progress, just wait a bit and the videos will populate, especially the .webm one.

 If you want to validate the process then you can try to follow the --- Tutorial ---